3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 This is being investigated.
 9. **Fastboot flashing on Windows is not supported.
 Only Linux PC is supported.**
 10. **AOSP: Plugging the SD card in/out may reset the board.**
+11. **Executing 'reboot -p' on AOSP to shutdown the board does not turn off the HDMI monitor**
+12. **When running CTS tests, the HDMI display turns off while the tesst are still running.**
 **Reporting New Issues**

 To report new issues with the HiKey please use the [96Boards Bug Tracker](https://bugs.96boards.org).